strogiyotec/jminikeyvalue/README.md

  - Root - Node without parent
  - Internal node - Any node with at least one child
  - Leaf node(External node) - Node without child
+ - Predecessor - For an element X, its in-order predecessor is defined as the largest key smaller than X.
+ - Successor - For an element X, its in-order successor is defined as the smallest key larger than X.